 No guarantee is made regarding any student's ability to pass the state (FREC) exam.
 If a student is not interested in being eligible to take the state of Florida Sales Associate licensing exam the student may elect to take a separate 50-question multiple choice final exam for each course.
-However, if the student later decides he/she wants to take the state licensing exam, he/she can attach a copy of his/her college transcript to the DBPR application if he/she takes the exam within 2 years of completing both REE 1000 and REE 1400 courses.
+However, if the student later decides they want to take the state licensing exam, they can attach a copy of their college transcript to the DBPR application.